Redwars22/arusian-academy2/docs/alpt-a-grammar.md

 Journalistic speech and writing in Arusian also follows OSV word order and tends to favor direct sentences and the usage of passive voice, for focus on the events rather than on the actors.

-**Tara sa ara-jrau kijr** (The city was destroyed by a tornado/The tornado destroyed the city)
+**Tara sa ara-jrai kijr** (The city was destroyed by a tornado/The tornado destroyed the city)

-**Vom sa pei-mei u nouweis u sa Las-Vegas paise u sa mrai mregras wei segse** (Five people were killed in Las Vegas last night)
+**Vom sa pei-mei nouweis u sa Las-Vegas paise u sa mrai mregras wei segse** (Five people were killed in Las Vegas last night)

 **I need to practice using foreign vocab in aru more....